Nuggets tie NBA mark with 24 3s in 132-110 win over Warriors - News 12 Now

 TIP-INS

-Warriors: Golden State hadn’t surrendered 79 points by halftime all season. … Golden State was without guards Klay Thompson (sore right heel) and Shaun Livingston, who headed home for the birth of his daughter.
-Also out were Zaza Pachulia (strained rotator cuff) and David West (left thumb).
+Warriors: Golden State trailed 79-54 at halftime. … Curry scored just 11 points.
+Three of the last four times he’s scored 11 or fewer have come against Denver. … Golden State was without guards Klay Thompson (sore right heel) and Shaun Livingston, who headed home for the birth of his daughter.
+Also out were Zaza Pachulia (strained rotator cuff) and David West (left thumb). … The Warriors fell to 13-1 against the Northwest Division.

 UP NEXT